juliafor/berlin-airbnb/README.md

 - visual exploratory data analysis (EDA),
 - creating geographical visualisations: a choropleth map,
 - supervised machine learning: linear regression,
-- unsupervised machine learning: clustering),
+- unsupervised machine learning: clustering,
 - time series analysis.

 Time series analysis is not included in the final presentation just as many results of the EDA.